 If you're already happy with the general look of your photos and just want to tweak them a little before sharing them, a simple free photo editor that allows you to resize, crop and apply filters will be ideal.
 Many of these have social media sharing built in, removing the hassle of uploading your snaps manually later.
 They also have the benefit of being easier to use.

-If you're planning to print your work, you'll be better off considering a more nuanced free photo editor that will give you the fine control you need to make your photos look perfect, even at high resolutions.
+If you're planning to print your work, you'll be better off considering a more nuanced free photo editor that will give you the fine control you need to make your pictures look perfect, even at high resolutions.

 A free photo editor that's a worthy rival to premium software